JDP3D/exploratory-data-analysis---customer-loans-in-finance305/README.md

 ### Project file structure
 - db_utils: utilities for fetching and outputting the database.
 Running this script will download the database and write it to a local csv file named loan_payments.csv.
 Please note that you will not be able to access the remote database, csv copies have been provided.

-- milestone_02.ipynb: A jupyter notebook that can be used to chack the database (Project Task 3 of milestone 2)
+- milestone_02.ipynb: A jupyter notebook that can be used to check the database (Project Task 3 of milestone 2)

 - dataframe_info.py: utlities for extracting statistical other information of interest from a pandas dataframe dataframe .